 When I coached my children’s sports team I was always after getting my players to talk with each other more…or at all…during their games.
-We even practiced talking to each other in drills.
 Businesses have the same problem.
-What I found over time is the best teams and best players generally talked the most.
+What I found over time is the best teams and best players generally talked the most about what matters.
 On the ice, on the bench, in the locker room, in staff meetings, or in design meetings.
-They kept building and improving their stories about what it takes to win, making them more meaningful and relevant to the team.
+They kept building and improving their stories about what it takes to win, including knowing how their team/organization operates to produce its objectives.
 They practiced embodying those narratives until they could execute in ways that produced new standards of performance for them and our teams.
+In business, Elon Musk would say these team members are operating with “chief” mindsets.

 What Gets Talked About is Very Important!

 The better the story, the better the results.
 Teams need to know what outcomes they are after in the game, in the period, on that particular shift.
 They need to speak and speculate building stories that help them notice or anticipate situations and what options are available to them in those situations to propel them towards a win.
 Coaches and teachers help them improve their stories and language so they are able to observe and act more powerfully in many different situations.
-Teachers and coaches help players train their bodies to perform because teams lose games when teammates don’t have the knowledge they are responsible for ready-to-hand so they can respond quickly to changing situations.
+They teach them first principles appropriate to their role.
+They help players train their bodies to perform because teams lose games when teammates don’t have the knowledge they are responsible for ready-to-hand so they can respond quickly to changing situations.

 Old, Stale Language and Practices Constrain Performance